apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

  query performance.
 In general, large tables benefit from statistics more than small tables do.

 Unlike Hive, Drill does not require you to declare a schema.
-Instead, Drill infers the schema by scanning your table and computes some metadata like MIN / MAX column values and NULLS COUNT designated as "metadata" to be able to produce more optimizations like filter push-down, etc. If `planner.statistics.use` option is enabled, this command will also calculate and store table statistics into Drill Metastore.
+Instead, Drill infers the schema by scanning your table in the same way as it is done during regular select and computes some metadata like `MIN` / `MAX` column values and `NULLS_COUNT` designated as "metadata" to be able to produce more optimizations like filter push-down, etc. If `planner.statistics.use` option is enabled, this command will also calculate and store table statistics into Drill Metastore.

-Unlike Hive, Drill does not require you to declare a schema.
-Instead, Drill infers the schema by scanning your table in the same way as it is done during regular select.

 ## Configuration